Experience and Dedication.

 The staff at Denver Teacher Residency brings a diverse range of backgrounds and professional experience to the table.
 They oversee all aspects of the program, ensuring that every child in Denver Public Schools has what it takes to succeed – an effective teacher.

-Shannon Hagerman, Program Director - Shannon joined the Denver Teacher Residency in August 2012.
+Shannon Hagerman, Executive Director of Teacher and Principal Preparation -Shannon joined the Denver Teacher Residency in August 2012.
 She is dedicated to continuing the development of the program and demonstrating how urban teacher residencies are uniquely able to prepare highly effective teachers.
 Prior to joining DTR, Shannon was the Executive Director of Innovation Schools with Denver Public Schools and Principal of the Montclair School of Academics and Enrichment.
 It was during her time as principal that she became familiar with the Denver Teacher Residency; Montclair was one of the program’s first host schools.
 Shannon holds a master’s degree in Curriculum and Instruction from the University of Colorado, Boulder and a PhD in Educational Administration and Policy Studies from the University of Denver.
 She lives in the Denver area with her husband and two young daughters.

 Jouanna Crossland-Wells, Field Manager – Jouanna has experience in various levels of education, including math and social studies teacher, assistant principal in both middle and high schools, adjunct professor in the College of Education for pre-service teachers/teacher candidates, and as an educational consultant for Mid-Continent Research and Education for Learning (McREL).
 As a classroom teacher and teacher leader, Jouanna worked with other teachers to implement instructional strategies to include cooperative learning and differentiated instruction with an emphasis on technology.
 As an Assistant Principal, Jouanna facilitated weekly data team meetings with academy teams and served as the administrative liaison to AVID, Advanced Placement teachers, CU Succeed Professors, CCA Professors and UCD Teacher Candidates.
 She has planned and facilitated a variety of professional development activities for teachers, both district and schoolwide.
 Jouanna earned her Bachelor’s in Education and a Master’s Degree in Educational Administration from the University of Akron in Akron, Ohio.